dcwalk/notes/README.md

-# tech
+# CoSocial Technology Operations

-Notes and other assets around tech and infrastructure
+"TechOps" - notes and other assets around tech and infrastructure.